gugahoi/kt/README.md

 # kt

-This repo provides a docker image as a tool to use `gomplate` with `kubectl` to deploy Kubernetes apps across different environments.
+This repo provides a docker image as a tool to use `gomplate` with `kubectl` to deploy Kubernetes apps across different environments with templating.

-It uses a dependency build like system such that:

-* caching of stages can occur if files are not changed between runs
-* stages can be debugged as each stage outputs temporary files that are dependent on later stages
-* `kt` can lean on the underlying build system to provide parallelism for extra speed with little to no effort

 ## Usage